 It’s not an exaggeration to say that Jackson Hole is one of the best wildlife watching locations in the world.
 The Greater Yellowstone Ecosystem is the only area left in the lower 48 where every species that should be here still is.

-But the key to finding the animals is to have knowledgeable and experienced guides who know when and where to look.
-On a guided wildlife tour you’ll be driven through the valley, taken to not just the hot spots, but the places guides know you might see something special.
-Along the way the guides, who normally have backgrounds in wildlife biology or natural history, will give you a customizable and educational trip.
-“It’s about providing personalized experiences, not just the hits,” says Tenley Thompson, a wildlife biologist and guide with EcoTour Adventures.
+The key to finding wildlife is to go with knowledgeable and experienced guides who know when and where to look.
+On a guided wildlife tour, you’ll be driven through the valley equipped with spotting scopes, binoculars, and even sustenance — everything you need for a successful day of wildlife viewing.
+Guides often have backgrounds in wildlife biology or natural history and offer an immersive, customizable, and educational experience.
+“It’s about providing a personalized experience,” says Tenley Thompson, a wildlife biologist and guide with EcoTour Adventures.

 EcoTour Adventureshttps://www.jhecotouradventures.com/ firstname.lastname@example.org +1 307-690-9533